wikimedia/mediawiki-skins-WikimediaApiPortal/docs/Installation.md

 * `MediaWiki:Sidebar`: Use this to control the header navigation bar, e.g. set to plain list of main-namespace articles (instead of the default sections).

-* `MediaWiki:FooterLinks`: This is to control the footer area, will be empty otherwise.